ShahmeerMKhan/Projects/README.md

 Python Project README:
 Filename: Stack_Overflow_Survey
 The Python project provides an overview and analysis of the 2020 survey of the Stack Overflow community.
-The project could be viewed if the user has Jupyter Notebooks or VSCode downloaded.

 Excel Project README:
 Filename: KPI_&_Sales_Dashboard